mendixlabs/carousel/README.md

 Create a folder named dist in the project root.

 Create a Mendix test project in the dist folder and rename its root folder to MxTestProject.
 Changes to the widget code shall be automatically pushed to this test project.
+Or get the test project from https://github.com/MendixLabs/carousel/releases/download/V1.0.0/Test.mpk

     dist/MxTestProject